How Much to Save for Retirement at Every Age

 In your 60s

 Getting more granular about your retirement plan in your 60s is key to your long-term financial health.
-At this point, it can be helpful to start to put together monthly and annual budgets based on your retirement savings, other savings accounts and any passive or active income.
-Get as specific as possible about what sort of income you will have, how your retirement savings will be put to use and what this means for your daily life.
+At this point, it can be helpful to start putting together monthly and annual budgets based on your retirement savings, other savings accounts and any passive or active income.
+Get as specific as possible about what sort of income you’ll have, how you’ll use your retirement savings and what this means for your lifestyle.
 Are there any assets that you want to sell before you retire?
 Would you consider downsizing your home?
 What is the financial impact of legacy planning for your immediate family?

 Additional Resources